 Using pesticides as pest control

-Insecticide treatments can work well, but the poison will inevitably be lost by:
+Insecticide treatments can work well for a time, but the poison will inevitably be lost by:

 - Cleaning, washing, water-basting and rain wash away the chemicals.
 Chemicals can also be lost by simply living in or using the premises.